waves_logo Docs

 In this article, the following use cases of wallet are reviewed:

-On startup a node creates wallet if the directory listed in wallet section of node's configuration file (opens new window) does not already contain wallet.dat file.
+On startup, a node creates a wallet if the directory listed in wallet section of node's configuration file does not already contain wallet.dat file.

-• request in the console password to encrypt seed.
+• requests in the console password to encrypt the seed.

-Encripted seed phrase will be saved in wallet.dat file.
-To avoid entering password every time you run the node it is recommended to specify it in wallet section of the node configuration file.
+The encrypted seed is saved in wallet.dat file.
+To avoid entering the password every time you run the node, specify the password in the wallet section of the configuration file.

-If you already have a seed, then input the following parameters in the wallet section of node's configuration file (opens new window):
+If you already have a seed, then input the following parameters in the wallet section of node's configuration file:

 • password.